yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 You're running Hub in your shell session.
 If you close this session, Hub will stop.
 To keep Hub running in the background, you can use a screen/tmux session, a system-wide service, or a supervised process.

-For this guide, you'll use a supervisor process to make sure that Hub always runs and automatically restarts after a reboot or a crash.
+In this guide, you use a supervisor process to make sure that Hub always runs and automatically restarts after a reboot or a crash.

 6\.
 Install the `supervisor` package (press `CTRL+C` to exit the current shell session):